smlhelp/book/src/concepts/lazy.md

 delayed the computation of `double 2` by wrapping it a **thunk**.
 Lets see what this looks like in normal algebra.

+**NOTE**: You can see that the computation was "put off" since we had to recompute the value of `double 2` twice.
+This seems rather inefficient, since we don't want to have to recompute every time we use the value of some expression multiple times.
+In other _lazy languages_ that use a primarily lazy evaluation strategy, there tends to be a sophisticated system of _memoization_ (or, remembering values) so that values do not have to be recomputed.

 ```sml
 (* Eager *)                  (* Lazy *)
     2 * (2 * 2)^2                2 * (2 * 2)^2